An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: System architecture

 \subsection{Overview}

 Figure~\ref{fig:system-architecture} shows a high level architecture diagram of the inference infrastructure that powers our {\systemname} system.
 Our inference system employs a disaggregated architecture that separates CPU and GPU workloads to enable independent scaling and optimal resource utilization.
-This design consists of two primary components working in concert to deliver efficient, low-latency predictions.